vaut-io/bevae/src/content/articles/lifestyle-change-the-adherence-problem.md

 ## Self-determination theory (SDT)

-In this article we're going to focus on a macro-theory (a theory which itself is composed of several mini-theories) of motivation, *self-determination theory.* It emerged in the 1980s, and since psychologists Richard Ryan and Edward Deci formulated the first version of SDT, it has been the subject of intense development and research.
+In this article we're going to focus on a macrotheory (a theory which encompasses several minitheories) of motivation, *self-determination theory.* Since psychologists Richard Ryan and Edward Deci formulated the first version of SDT in the 1980s, it has been the subject of intense development and research.

 Today, SDT stands as one of the most, if not *the* most influential theory of motivation.
-It has a massive body of literature supporting its application across a broad spectrum of contexts, from coaching athletes to teaching in school, trauma counseling, leadership in the military, and beyond.
+It has a massive body of literature supporting its use across a broad spectrum of contexts, from coaching athletes to teaching in schools, trauma counseling, leadership in the military, and beyond.
 If you're interested in the literature, *[check out the official website,](https://selfdeterminationtheory.org)* where all of the research on the theory to date is compiled and organized by topic.

 ### Humanistic origins